-Your Career Counselor holds a masters degree in counseling and has expertise in career development theory, counseling techniques, administration and interpretation of assessments, and career information resources.
+The Career Center staff member assisting you holds a masters degree and has expertise in career development theory, counseling techniques, administration and interpretation of assessments, and career information resources.

 Your job search/ career attainment process is also a critical aspect of your career development, and therefore, Job Search Advising and Career Counseling are intertwined.
 Your Career Counselor is also fully trained to assist with all aspects of your job search.